 Although it’s not a requirement, cooking tomatillos brings out a lot more flavor and lowers the acidity.
 The skin will also be softer after cooking, which will give salsa a better texture.
 It doesn’t have to be cooked a lot, just a few minutes in the oven will do!

-How can I use salsa verde?
+How to use salsa verde?

 This salsa is most notably used as a dip for tortilla chips before enjoying a Mexican meal!
 However, it’s also delicious when drizzled on top of chicken, shrimp, steak, vegetables, and inside of tacos.
 Of course, don’t forget enchiladas verde!